What is a sales-qualified lead (SQL)?

 A sales-qualified lead (SQL) is a prospective customer that has been researched and vetted -- first by an organization's marketing department and then by its sales team -- and is deemed ready for the next stage in the sales process.

 An SQL has displayed intent to buy a company's products and has met an organization's lead qualification criteria that determine whether a buyer is a right fit.
 The label is applied to a prospect that has gone past the engagement stage and is ready to be pursued for conversion into a full-fledged customer.

-What constitutes an SQL varies among and even within companies, marketing and sales teams often don't agree on how to qualify leads.
+What constitutes an SQL varies among and even within companies, because marketing and sales teams often don't agree on how to qualify leads.
 Marketing-qualified leads (MQLs) are often identified by the marketing department at the start of the process when the company wants to foster interest in its products.
 MQLs are typically passed on to sales teams once they have shown intent to buy, thus becoming SQLs.

-Ideally, sales and marketing teams will collaborate to determine which qualities and actions a prospect must take in order to advance to the next stage of the process.
-Many lead quality issues originate when marketing sends off leads to sales that have no intention of buying, slowing the sales process down.
+Ideally, sales and marketing teams will collaborate to determine which qualities and actions a prospect must take to advance to the next stage of the process.
+Many lead quality issues originate when marketers send the sales team leads that have no intention of buying, which slows down the sales process.

-Companies assign different priority to various prospect actions, such as website activity or responses to marketing materials.
-Companies will place an importance on each action during the lead-scoring process to differentiate between a customer who has a passing interest in a product and one who is serious about buying.
-Repeat visitors to a company's website hold more weight than a first-time visitor, for example, and certain actions, such as downloading a whitepaper or filling out a form, could move a prospect closer to being deemed an SQL.
+Companies assign different priorities to various prospect actions, such as website activity or responses to marketing materials.
+Companies will place an importance on each action during the lead scoring process to differentiate between a customer that has a passing interest in a product and one that is serious about buying.
+Repeat visitors to a company's website hold more weight than first-time visitors, for example, and certain actions, such as downloading a white paper or filling out a form, could move a prospect closer to being deemed an SQL.